Cello Concerto (Dvořák): Evaluation and recordings

 The concerto has been recorded by nearly every well-known cellist.
 Notable recordings include performances by Pablo Casals, Emanuel Feuermann, Pierre Fournier, Heinrich Schiff, Gregor Piatigorsky, Jacqueline du Pré, Bernard Greenhouse, Leonard Rose, Johannes Moser, Gauthier Capuçon, Truls Mork, Mischa Maisky, Julian Lloyd Webber and Steven Isserlis.
 Yo-Yo Ma recorded Dvořák's cello concerto three times, in 1986, 1995, and 2017.
 Mstislav Rostropovich made four commercial recordings on western labels (with Adrian Boult and the London Philharmonic Orchestra for EMI; with Herbert von Karajan and the Berlin Philharmonic for Deutsche Grammophon; with Carlo Maria Giulini and the London Philharmonic for EMI; and with Seiji Ozawa and the Boston Symphony Orchestra for Erato).
 János Starker also recorded the work three times: with the Philharmonia Orchestra and Walter Susskind for Angel/EMI, with Antal Doráti and the London Symphony Orchestra for Mercury, and with Leonard Slatkin and the St. Louis Symphony Orchestra for RCA Victor Red Seal.

-Yo-Yo Ma's recording of five "Great Cello Concertos" includes Dvořák's, Elgar's, Haydn's second, Saint-Saëns' first, and Schumann's.